 With the assistance of volunteers and our Americorps crew members, TreePeople and partner CalBG will propagate, plant, and care for 7,250 oak seedlings and 5,500 conifers.
 This work will help build a healthier ecosystem in this important biodiversity hotspot, while also mobilizing community members to increase the climate and fire resiliency of the area.

-Through a partnership with the National Forest Foundation and a CAL FIRE grant, TreePeople is implementing a comprehensive community outreach and education plan focused on engaging the public and communities in the goldspotted oak borer (GSOB) satellite infestation areas.
-The project will overall unite partners across the region to combat the GSOB infestation and curb oak mortality through the removal of infested trees, chemical treatments, monitoring, reforestation, and community outreach.
+Through a partnership with the National Forest Foundation and CAL FIRE, TreePeople is implementing a comprehensive community outreach and education plan focused on engaging the public and communities in the GSOB satellite infestation areas.
+The project unites partners across the region to combat the GSOB infestation and curb oak mortality through the removal of infested trees, chemical treatments, monitoring, reforestation, and community outreach.

 The Zev Yaroslavsky LA River Greenway Trail offers a serene natural escape for the local community and supports the flourishing of wildlife in an otherwise heavily urbanized area.
 As we strive to re-wild this stretch of land, we install a healthy variety of native plants, diligently tending to them with watering, weeding, pruning, and seed collecting.
 We invite you to join us in caring for the LA River greenway!